Miserlou/LaunchBoard/README.md

 Max is NOT required to use this.

+I'm _pretty sure_ this will work for the Push or any other 8x8 pad controller, but I don't have one to confirm with.

 ## Versions
 ### 0.1.1
 - Add -Octave/+Octave switches for mapping to modifier keys.